ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 That's what is AI: What Alan Turing said, not what the other guy said.

 AI is more than just token parsing, and a simple NLP will not do.
 It needs a human element in it as a part of it.
 As it would originate from us in origin.

+A lot of what GPT sees is a long line of barcode information.
+And that's all it can see.
+Dall-e, same issue.
+They're drawing on a calculated line.
+But they don't feel or think.
+ They only objectively do.
+They don't behave like a human limited to the confines of a machine.
+They just see a stream of numbers and return such, then hit carraige return.
+A human mind, much like an AI's, would have a lot more than 175 Billion parameters, easily.